JoschanUK/love-dogs/README.md

 **Gallery Page**

 This is the second page in this website.
 It shows a collection of pictures of Walker all these years.
-In the background, a mp3 song is auto-played.
-(LOVE by Michael Buble).
+The user can also click on the audio control.
+Once play, the background music of L.O.V.E by Michael Buble is played.

 From this page, users can navigate back to Home or proceed to view the caring page and the contact us page.